 Just Cross Stitch Design

 The September/October issue of Just Cross Stitch is coming out now and I can finally post pictures of my design.
-This is the Autumn Lotus Box and the pattern is only found in JCS.
+This is

 The Autumn Lotus Box